-Our old fashioned sweet potato casserole with pecan topping is a family favorite recipe that’s been passed down.
+Our old fashioned sweet potato casserole with pecan streusel topping is an easy recipe and a family favorite that’s been passed down for generations.
 It’s a classic holiday side dish for Thanksgiving, Christmas, and Easter.
 You can also make it for Sunday dinner, Church potlucks, or other special occasions during the holiday season.

 We have dozens of Thanksgiving dinner ideas, but few compare to this Southern sweet potato casserole!
 It’s Krysten’s mom’s recipe, and one of our favorite Thanksgiving side dishes.
 We make it all the time, and our kids love it too.